pygame/pygame/docs/reST/ref/surface.rst

       .. versionadded:: 1.9.2
          Optional ``special_flags``: ``BLEND_PREMULTIPLIED``

+      .. versionadded:: 2.0.0
+         Optional ``special_flags``: ``BLEND_SDL2`` - Uses the SDL2 blitter for alpha blending,
+         this gives different results than the default blitter modelled after SDL1 due to different approximations used.

       The return rectangle is the area of the affected pixels, excluding any pixels outside the destination Surface, or outside the clipping area.